How To Make A Hardwood Table Top – This post is sponsored by Minwax and you can find more of my work at Not Just Housewife.

 This is a very simple build, with the right tools, a beginner woodworker should be able to build this tabletop.
 The key to making it look its best is a smooth top and finish.

-I'll have steps on how I completed this DIY wood table below the construction step.
+I'll have steps on how I completed this DIY wood table below the step.

 How To Make A Diy Concrete And Wood Dining Table Top